lambdaclass/concrete/ROADMAP.md

     failures; and run the fuzz-regression fixtures without relying on proof-specific machinery.

-## Phase 5: Language Usability And Daily Workflow
+## Phase 5: Core Language Slab

-Goal: make Concrete usable as a normal experimental language, independent of whether a user is writing proofs.
+Goal: establish the minimum ordinary-language surface needed before broader daily-workflow UX, stdlib hardening, real workloads, or external validation can be honest.

-Done when: a new user can format, build, run, test, diagnose, inspect, and debug small Concrete programs with predictable commands and useful errors.
+Done when: modules/imports, project shape, tests, core diagnostics, bytes/text/ path boundaries, and collections have documented semantics, gates, and enough implementation to support the next usability phase.

-The first six items are the **Phase 5 core slab**.
-Build them before the external-validation trial, medium real-workload examples, or any contract/VC syntax that depends on collections, bytes/text/path, or project layout.
-The rest of Phase 5 stays after that slab in the same linear queue.
+Build these six items before the external-validation trial, medium real-workload examples, or any contract/VC syntax that depends on collections, bytes/text/path, or project layout.

 1. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated